bmuschko/gradle-clover-plugin/README.md

 * `debug`: Controls whether to invoke javac with the -g flag.
 This is useful for Spring MVC code that uses reflection for parameter mapping. (defaults to `false`).
 * `additionalArgs`: The (optional) additional command line arguments for the compiler.
 This is useful for Spring MVC code that uses reflection for parameter mapping.
 This should be valid command line arguments as a spaces separated string.
 No attempt is made to validate this line, it is passed verbatim to the <compilerarg> nested element for the Ant `javac` task.
 * `additionalGroovycOpts`: The (optional) additional options for the `groovyc` compiler.
 See [http://groovy-lang.org/groovyc.html#_ant_task]
+* `sourceCompatibility`: Overrides the Java Compiler to prevent using compatibility modes not supported by OpenClover
+* `targetCompatiility`: Overrides the Java Compiler to prevent using compatibility modes not supported by OpenClover

+The `sourceCompatibility` and `targetCompatiility` options will work only as long as your code is compatible with the selections.
+If your code uses language features above the language level specified OpenClover will fail to compile the code.

 The Clover plugin defines the following convention properties in the `clover` closure: